 Hard money loans can provide you with a quick infusion of capital to buy a property and get the rehab and flip process going.

 However, if something goes wrong, you are left owing a lender money that you must pay back.
 In some cases, it may be a better idea to patiently build up your own capital or find another lending source such as from friends or a business partner.

 Each investor should consider his or her goals, risk tolerance, current capital needs, and experience level.
 New investors need to be careful about taking on debt they will struggle to pay back when unforeseen roadblocks appear in the flipping process.

 Using hard money loans can give house flippers and rehabbers a quick way to get the funds they need.
 However, there are financial and legal risks involved that must be considered.

-If you are new to the process of getting hard money loans, it is best to get the assistance of an experienced attorney or other investor to mitigate the dangers of hard money loans.
+If you are new to the process of getting hard money loans, it may be best to get the assistance of an experienced attorney or another investor to help mitigate the dangers.